UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/coverage.rst

 file you can specify lines to skip, ignoring specific errors, where to output the coverage report, etc.

 .. note::
-    When running multiple coverage reports or using the multi-thread option, the command ``coverage combine`` is very useful in that it will combine all the reports into one.
+    When running multiple coverage reports or using the multi-thread option, the command ``coverage combine`` is useful in that it will combine all the reports into one.
+Multi-threading will spawn multiple processes which will each have their own report so combining is very important for getting an accurate report.
 Note that all the reports must be in the same directory when running the command.

 As a final note, I'd like to point out that, although code coverage is a great tool to have and use, it is not by itself